 Bachelor of Nursing (Collaborative) Program

 This is a four-year basic nursing education program leading to a baccalaureate degree in nursing.
 This innovative baccalaureate curriculum was developed through the collaborative efforts of all schools of nursing in the province and implemented in the 1996-97 academic year.
 The Bachelor of Nursing (Collaborative) Program is delivered through a consortium partnership between Memorial University of Newfoundland (MUN), Western Health, and Eastern Health .
 It is designed to enhance the opportunities for individuals to be prepared at the baccalaureate level for entry into professional nursing practice.
-The same BN (Collaborative) Program is delivered at the Centre for Nursing Studies, MUN School of Nursing and Western Regional School of Nursing.
+The same BN (Collaborative) Program is delivered at the Centre for Nursing Studies, MUN Faculty of Nursing and Western Regional School of Nursing.
 A BN degree is the minimum level of education for nurses entering the profession.
-Students may be admitted to the program following high school graduation or, alternatively, students who already have a degree may be eligible for the Fast Track Option, available at MUN School of Nursing and Western Regional School of Nursing.
+Students may be admitted to the program following high school graduation or, alternatively, students who already have a degree may be eligible for the Fast Track Option, available at MUN Faculty of Nursing and Western Regional School of Nursing.

 The BN (Collaborative) Program was awarded a seven year accreditation status by the Canadian Association of Schools of Nursing (CASN) in May, 2015.
 This is the highest award given to a school of nursing in Canada.